 Clinicians using symptom-based assessment of UGI symptoms need to be aware of the diagnostic uncertainty inherent in this approach.
 These assessments can provide functional working diagnoses, but there is always a danger of misclassification.
-An important consequence of the inability to make a definitive diagnosis based on symptoms alone is an over-diagnosis of gastro-oesophageal reflux disease (GORD) and the under-recognition of H pylori-related disease.
+An important consequence of the inability to make a definitive diagnosis based on symptoms alone is an over-diagnosis of GORD and the under-recognition of Helicobacter pylori-related disease.
 Periodic reassessment can add a layer of safety, but the timing and frequency of reassessment needs to be individualised.

 The nomenclature for dyspepsia is confusing.
 This is largely because some medical organisations include all UGI symptoms in the term dyspepsia, then separate patients with symptoms suggesting GORD for appropriate management, whereas others recognise the overlap in symptoms between the various causes of UGI symptoms but choose to separate the symptoms suggesting GORD before applying the term dyspepsia.
 Both approaches recommend identifying patients whose symptoms suggest GORD and managing them as having reflux disease.

 Patients with dyspepsia can be classified based on the type or outcomes of the investigations they have received.
-Research papers will often refer to different categories of dyspepsia patients, so it is important to understand the descriptions of the most common subgroups of dyspepsia patients that have been described.
+Research papers often refer to different categories of patients with dyspepsia, so it is important to understand the descriptions of the most common subgroups that have been described.

 Functional dyspepsia (sometimes called non-ulcer dyspepsia) refers to a situation where UGI endoscopy did not reveal a potential cause for the dyspepsia.
 It is generally reserved for patients with a normal endoscopy whose symptoms do not suggest GORD.
-(GORD patients with normal endoscopy are said to have non-erosive reflux disease or NERD.)
+(Patients with GORD with normal endoscopy are said to have non-erosive reflux disease.)